Asymptotically Optimal Vertex Ranking of Planar Graphs: Upper Bounds

 \subsubsection{The Meat}

 Now we arrive at the combinatorial core of the proof.
-The main idea is break $H$ up into a sequence of blocks, each of which consists of $\ell+1$ consecutive BFS layers.
+The main idea is to cover $H$ with a sequence of overlapping blocks, each of which consists of $\ell+2$ consecutive BFS layers.
 Each pair of consecutive blocks overlaps in a single BFS layer.
-The following lemma is what allows us to handle the first block.
-The purpose of the weighting $(n_v:v\in V(H))$ is to allow us to account for the fact that this first block has more layers attached to it.
+To convey some intuition about the proof, we first present it for trees.